bmitra-msft/bmitra-msft.github.io/_posts/2017-05-29-sail-for-timmy.md

 icon: fa-bookmark-o
 ---

 In November of 2012 I went as a general volunteer on my first medical brigade to Ecuador with [Timmy Global Health](http://timmyglobalhealth.org).
 Those days I lived in Bellevue, Washington.
 Across the lake from Seattle.
 It was to be my first visit to South America.
-I found out about Timmy (Global Health) from one of the posters that Andy (who works at Bing, same as me) puts up diligently every year in the different Microsoft offices to attract volunteers for the trip.
-I will confess the timing was particularly good for me because of certain personal reasons (crossroads and such, you know?).
+I found out about Timmy (Global Health) from one of the posters that Andy (who works at [Bing](http://www.bing.com), [same as me](https://www.microsoft.com/en-us/research/people/bmitra/)) puts up diligently every year in the different [Microsoft](https://www.microsoft.com) offices to attract volunteers for the trip.
+I will confess the timing was particularly good for me because of certain personal reasons (crossroads and such).
 I was looking forward to taking some time off and get away.
 And so, I signed up.
 You expect these trips to be memorable.
 But it was something much more special.
 And so, I went back on the brigade again in 2013, 2014, and more recently in 2016.

 >
 > But it was something much more special.
 And so, I went back on the brigade again in 2013, 2014, and more recently in 2016.